Effect of Magnetised Discontinuity on Diffusive Shock Acceleration: Introduction

-The DSA problem can be tackled through two main approaches: macroscopic and microscopic.
-The microscopic approach tracks individual particle motion near a shockwave and analytically derives a spectral index value of $s = 2$ for non-relativistic strong parallel shocks in a diffuse medium \citep{Bell78, Alan89}.
-The macroscopic approach solves the transport equation for upstream and downstream regions of non-relativistic shocks, matching solutions at the shock discontinuity \citep{BlandfordOstriker78}.
-For relativistic shock scenarios, \citep{Peacock81} and \citep{Kirk1987I,Kirk1987II} adopted microscopic approaches similar to Bell's, considering the competition between particle acceleration in converging flows of scattering centres and escape into the downstream region, resulting in power-law spectra.
+The DSA problem can be tackled through two main approaches: analytical and numerical.
+The analytical approach, using a shockwave, analytically derives a spectral index value of $s = 2$ for non-relativistic strong parallel shocks in a diffuse medium \citep{Bell78, Alan89}.
+The numerical approach solves the transport equation for upstream and downstream regions of non-relativistic shocks, matching solutions at the shock discontinuity \citep{BlandfordOstriker78}.
+For relativistic shock scenarios, a numerical approach is considered that takes into account the competition between particle acceleration in converging flows of scattering centres and escape into the downstream region, resulting in power-law spectra \citep{Peacock81, Kirk1987I, Kirk1987II}.
 Gallant reviewed theoretical aspects of particle acceleration with ultra-relativistic and moderately relativistic shocks \citep{Gallant02}.
-However, these theoretical approaches often struggle to describe the spectral index values in more realistic DSA cases comprehensively.
-A realistic treatment of the DSA problem necessitates solving the corresponding Fokker-Planck type equation for particles \citep{fokker89,Arzner04,Arzner06}.
+However, these theoretical approaches often struggle to comprehensively describe the spectral index values in more realistic DSA cases.
+A realistic treatment of the DSA problem necessitates solving the corresponding Fokker-Planck-type equation for particles \citep{fokker89, Arzner04, Arzner06}.

-To simulate such a scenario, we have adopted an ultra-relativistic equation of state and incorporated various diffusion coefficients in the Monte-Carlo simulations to estimate the spectral indices of the particle spectrum.
-The input parameters for the simulation code include the bulk velocity values $u_u$ (upstream) and $u_d$ (downstream), measured in the shock rest frame, which determines the specific type of shock under consideration.
-A shock is considered relativistic if the $u_u$ value is relativistic, while it is classified as non-relativistic if the $u_u$ value is non-relativistic.
-The relationship between $u_u$ and $u_d$ is defined by the shock jump conditions \citep{Landau87,Csernai94,Mallick19}.

-The paper is structured as follows: In Section II, we delve into the formulations, covering the derivation of the energy spectrum, the theory of shock waves, the transport equation, and the establishment of the Monte-Carlo model.
-Section III outlines the step-by-step procedures for the Monte-Carlo simulations.
-Section IV presents our results, demonstrating various scenarios by considering an ultra-relativistic equation of state with different diffusion coefficients.
-Finally, Section V summarises our findings and concludes the study.